oroinc/documentation/user_guide/channel_guide.rst

 - Name of a channel uniquely identifies it in the system

-- Type of a channel defines the customer and customer data source-specific settings
+- Type of a channel defines defines nature of the customer and customerdata source and corresponding system settings

 - Entities assigned to a channel define the types of information that can be collected from it.